Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 What I'd do differently

-Partner engineering teams were the real "users" of the API.
-Better documentation, sandbox environments, and clearer error messages would have reduced the hands-on support needed during each new integration.
+Partner engineers were the API's real users.
+Better docs, a sandbox, and clearer error messages would have cut the hand-holding each integration needed.

 Instrument the review portal from day one

-We knew the queue was the bottleneck, but lacked granular data on where reviewers spent time within each case.
-Better portal analytics would have let us iterate on the UX more precisely.
+We knew the queue was the bottleneck but never measured where reviewers spent time inside a case.
+That data would have sharpened every iteration.

-Adjusting the auto-approve/needs-review threshold was a judgment call informed by default rates and queue volume.
-A structured framework with clear triggers and decision criteria would have made the process less dependent on intuition.
+Moving the auto-approve line was judgment informed by default rates and queue volume.
+A written framework with clear triggers would have made it less dependent on gut feel.